Functional quantization-based stratified sampling methods: Application to option pricing

 \section{Application to option pricing}

-Now, we are able to simulate the conditional distribution of a Gaussian process, given one of its Voronoi cell in a product quantizer.
-One condition is to know an orthonormal Hilbert basis that diagonalizes its covariance operator.
-The cases of the Brownian motion, the Brownian bridge and the Ornstein-Uhlenbeck process have been handled.
-The particular case of the Brownian motion allows to use functional stratification as a generic variance reduction method for the case of functionals of Brownian diffusions.
-Even in the multi-dimensional case, no matter how the independent Brownian motions are correlated or used afterwards ; no matter if it is used for diffusing the underlying stock, a stochastic volatility process or an actualization factor.
-It can be used as a variance reduction method.
-Hence, this is a very interesting variance reduction method to be used in an industrial way, independently of the path-dependent payoff or the model (as soon as it uses Brownian diffusions or one of the other proposed Gaussian processes).
-Users do not have to set up complicated adjustments when using it.
-In the following of this section, the method is used to illustrate its performance on simple one dimensional cases.
-One begins with the case of a continuous time Up-In Call in the Black and Scholes model, for which a closed formula is known, and used as a Benchmark.
+The special case of Brownian motion allows us to use functional stratification as a generic variance reduction method for the case of functionals of Brownian diffusions, even in the multidimensional case, regardless of how the Brownian paths are correlated or used afterwards, to drive the diffusion of an underlying stock, a stochastic volatility process or a discount factor.
+As it only impacts how the Monte Carlo simulation is input with Brownian paths, our approach is easier to implement in a practical setting than adaptive variance reduction methods, which generally require a control loop.
+In this section, we study the performance of our method in simple one-dimensional cases.
+We begin with the case of a continuous-time Up-In Call option in the Black and Scholes model, for which a closed-form expression is known, and used as a Benchmark.